-King Solomon’s temple is one of the most famous temples in human’s history.
+King Solomon’s temple is one of the most infamous temples in human’s history.

-According to the Hebrew Bible, this temple was first built in the fourth year of King Solomon’s era.
-He is the actual builder and used a lot of wealth he had accumulated.
+According to the Hebrew Bible, this temple was first built in the fourth year of King Solomon’s era (around 970 BCE).

 Fact #03: Who Built King Solomon’s Temple?

-In today’s world, the exact location of the temple is unknown. there is no evidence or definite archaeological proof for the Solomon’s Temple.
+However – to this day – there is no evidence or definite archaeological proof of the Temple.

 Fact #05: How Long Did It Take To Build?

-In the 1-Kings version, this temple was completed in the eleventh year.
+In the 1-Kings version, this temple was completed in the eleventh year after construction began.
+On the other hand, some historians claim that it took just seven years to construct.

 Fact #06: Mount Moriah?

-As we have mentioned before, there is perhaps no solid evidence about the location of the temple, but most experts assume that it was first built on Mount Moriah in 950 BC.
+As we have mentioned before, there is no solid evidence about the location of the temple, but most experts assume that it was first built on Mount Moriah in 950-970 BC.

 Fact #07: King Solomon House The Ark?

-After the completion of the temple, King Solomon brought The Ark of the Lord’s Covenant.
+After the completion of the temple, it’s said King Solomon brought The Ark of the Lord’s Covenant to the temple.

-Sadly, the sacrifices couldn’t be recorded.
-In that ritual, King Solomon also said a prayer of dedication (giving to God).
-In his prayers, he asked God to keep his promise and make him rule forever.
+In that ritual, King Solomon also said a prayer of dedication to God asking God to keep his promise and make him rule forever.

 Fact #09: King Solomon’s Temple In The History Books